-At Pitman, Kalkhoff, Sicula & Dentice, our legal team knows that it doesn't take more than a moment of carelessness to cause a lifetime of harm to the family of a nursing home resident.
+At Pitman, Kalkhoff, Sicula & Dentice, our Milwaukee nursing home abuse lawyers know that it doesn't take more than a moment of carelessness to cause a lifetime of harm to the family of a nursing home resident.
 Thankfully, the woman in this story survived, but many victims of abuse and neglect are not so lucky.

-If your suspect abuse of your elderly loved one, of if the nursing home care they are receiving appears to be negligent, contact our firm today for help.
+If your suspect abuse of your elderly loved one, of if the nursing home care they are receiving appears to be negligent, contact a personal injury attorney from our firm today for help.